Get your VA certificate in as fast as 8 hours — fully online & DMV-approved!

 You have several ways to handle this citation:

-Pay the Fine: You can pay the ticket directly to the court, but this means accepting the violation, the fine, and the 3 demerit points.
+Pay the Fine: You can pay the ticket directly to the court, but this means accepting the violation, the fine.

 Contest the Ticket: You can appear in court and argue your case, though this requires time and effort.